qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 `_ALT_BASE` respectively.
 All the other layers also point to the appropriate base or numbers layer, depending on which base layer (default or alternate) is active.

-(There are some unimportant artefacts due to some transparent layer switching keys, allowing for example to switch from a toggled `_NSY` layer to the `_ACC` layer with a key on the first row, or to go back to base from a toggled `_MOV` layer with what is the `<enter>` key on BASE, etc. These accidental layer switching possibilities are not shown.)

-You can switch between the default base layer (typically letters), and another base layer, the alternate base layer (also typically letters), on the `_RAR` layer with key ‛Other BASE’.
+You can switch between the default base layer (typically letters), and another base layer, the alternate base layer (also typically letters), on the `_RAR` layer with key ‛Other Base’.
 Each base layer comes with its own second layer, typically numbers-symbols.
 The other layers are used common between the default and alternate base layers.